Gov. Henry McMaster backs teacher pay raise, giving back $200 million to SC taxpayers

 #ReadLocal

-The Governor’s Office said McMaster met Monday with S.C.
+McMaster and his staff have kept close contact with S.C.
 House Speaker Jay Lucas, R-Darlington, who is leading the House’s effort on education reform.
+The two met Monday, the Governor’s Office said.
+Later this month, Lucas is expected to release his proposals that aim to tweak education funding and policy.

-McMaster has said the General Assembly should not spend the state’s entire $1 billion in new money, which includes $546 million in one-time money.
+As he did in his inaugural speech, McMaster again asked the Legislature to hold off on spending the state’s entire $1 billion in new money, which includes $546 million in one-time dollars.
 Instead, McMaster said, $200 million should be rebated back to S.C. taxpayers.

-“Surpluses in state government revenues don’t mean we have to spend it all,” McMaster told reporters Tuesday.
-“It means prioritizing the most critical needs in state government, then returning what’s not needed back to the taxpayers.”
+“This is more than we expected,” McMaster said Tuesday.
+“This is the right year to make good on that promise and return that money to the citizens.”

 ‘We’re going to fix education in South Carolina’